KingJoefa/calcutta/TWO_VIEW_ARCHITECTURE.md

 ## Summary

-The three-view architecture provides:
+The two-view architecture provides:

-✅ **Clear separation** of setup, control, and participation
+✅ **Clear separation** of control and participation
 ✅ **Security** through access control
 ✅ **Optimized UX** for each user type
 ✅ **Real-time synchronization** via WebSocket
 ✅ **Scalability** for many simultaneous participants
 ✅ **Mobile support** for audience members
+✅ **Simplified workflow** with unified host interface

 Each view serves a specific purpose and together they create a complete auction management system.